feross/typedarray-to-buffer/README.md

 object, copy the data into it, and return it.
 There's no simple performance optimization we can do for old browsers.
 Oh well.

-If this module is used in node, then it will just call `new Buffer`.
+If this module is used in node, then it will just call `Buffer.from`.
 This is just for the convenience of modules that work in both node and the browser.

 ## license